Applied Economics of Arctic Natural Resources

 - Take into account the demands of society when applying bio-economic models, analysing natural resource use, assessing externalities, and proposing approaches to regulation and management.

-historical cases from Greenland and other parts of the Arctic.
+from Greenland and other parts of the Arctic.
+The fifth and last

-Finally, the last week of the course is used on preparation of a
+week of the course is used on preparation of a course assignment.

 Exercises include analysis of empirical data, simulation and economic optimization and, in addition to providing hands-on experience and a thorough understanding of the cases, this also offers students an opportunity to develop their digital skills.

-In the intensive core part of the course, lectures and theoretical exercises alternate, and a typical day includes lectures and smaller exercises in the morning followed by more comprehensive exercises in the afternoon.
+In the four weeks with full day teaching, lectures, discussions and exercises alternate, and a typical day includes lectures and smaller exercises in the morning followed by more comprehensive exercises in the afternoon.
 Some exercises are carried out individually, others in groups.
 During these weeks we will also visit some of the authorities and enterprises in Nuuk involved in natural resource monitoring, management and extraction.

 In the last week of the course, students will prepare the written course assignment.
 Topics for the assignment are announced 7 days before the day of submission.
 To support the work online meetings will be held 4-5 days before submission.

 The course literature is announced on Absalon.
 The literature will consist of textbooks, articles and lecture notes.
 The literature will be decided later, but examples could be:

 Anderson, L. G., 2004.
 The Economics of Fisheries Management.
 The Blackburn Press, Caldwell, New Jersey.